the-gigi/wod-craft/README.md

 ## Usage

+Make sure the [WOD Craft server](https://github.com/the-gigi/wod-craft-server) is running (the backend).

+type `npm start` to start the local dev server

-type `npm run` to see available commands
+type `npm run` to see other available commands